Tide-Predicting Machine No. 2: Mathematical basis

-To compute those terms the USCGS designers incorporated the same "slotted yoke crank" approach for mechanically computing cosines as Thomson used, shown in the schematic (right).
+To compute those terms the Coast and Geodetic Survey designers incorporated the same "slotted yoke crank" approach for mechanically computing cosines as Thomson used, shown in the schematic (right).
 A rotating drive-wheel ("crank") is fitted with an off-center peg.
 A shaft with a horizontally-slotted section is free to move vertically up and down.
 The wheel's off-center peg is located in the slot.
 As a result, when the peg moves around with the wheel, it makes the shaft move up and down within limits.
 As a result of this arrangement when the drive-wheel rotates uniformly, say clockwise, the shaft moves sinusoidally up and down.
 The vertical position of the center of the slot, at any time $t$, can then be expressed as $A_1 \cos(\omega_1 t+\phi_1)$, where $A_1$ is the radial distance from the wheel's center to the peg, $\omega_1$ is the rate at which the wheel turns (in radians per unit of time) and is determined by gears, and $\phi_1$ is the starting phase angle of the peg, measured in radians from the 12 o'clock position to the angular position where the peg was at time zero.
 An operator adjusted the location of each pin based on the empirically computed parameters for a port’s tides.
 This arrangement makes a physical analog of just one term in the tide equation.
 Old Brass Brains computes 37 such terms.

-The USCGS designers also adopted from the earlier British machines the approach of summing terms by passing a chain over and under pulleys attached to the vertically oscillating yokes.
+The Coast and Geodetic Survey designers also adopted from the earlier British machines the approach of summing terms by passing a chain over and under pulleys attached to the vertically oscillating yokes.
 The amount of chain remaining after passing over and under pulleys indicated the sum of the terms.
 For example, a large value for a term would move its pulley further from a neutral position, deflecting the chain, and reducing the amount of excess chain remaining in system.